WWLI: WPJB

 The Providence Journal Bulletin daily newspaper applied for a construction permit for a new FM station in 1944.
 The station was originally to operate in the old FM band on 46.9 MHz.
 The construction permit was issued by the Federal Communications Commission (FCC) in 1947 with a frequency of 105.1 MHz in the new FM band.
 The station began broadcasting July 11, 1948, as WPJB, with the call sign being derived from the newspaper's initials.
 WPJB mostly played classical music in its early decades.

 WPJB was one of the few FM stations in this era to not be co-owned with an AM station.
 But in 1951 the Journal purchased WFCI (1420 AM) and changed its call sign to WPJB.
 This resulted in the FM station adding the -FM suffix, changing to WPJB-FM.
-The Journal silenced 1420 WPJB on October 9, 1954, after purchasing WEAN 790 AM (now WPRV) from General Teleradio.
+The Journal silenced WPJB AM on October 9, 1954, after purchasing WEAN (790 AM, now WPRV) from General Teleradio.
 As WEAN did not operate an FM station, WPJB-FM remained on the air with its classical format.
 Both stations retained their existing call letters.
 Over time, WPJB reduced the classical programming and added beautiful music.
 Eventually, it was a full time easy listening station, playing quarter hour sweeps of mostly soft instrumental songs.

 JB 105

 WPJB-FM became a top 40 station, "JB 105", on August 1, 1975, a change promoted in The Providence Journal the week before.
 The station's classical music library was donated to the Providence College radio station, WDOM, a year later.
-"JB 105" initially used an early version of a format developed by Mike Joseph that eventually became known as Hot Hits (branded as "Big Hits" on WPJB), to compete with established Top 40 outlets 630 WPRO and 92.3 WPRO-FM.
+"JB 105" initially used an early version of a format developed by Mike Joseph that eventually became known as Hot Hits (branded as "Big Hits" on WPJB), to compete with established Top 40 outlets WPRO and WPRO-FM.
 The "Big Hits" format limited its playlist to only the biggest selling songs repeated frequently, with the use of numerous jingles.

 Eventually, "JB 105" shifted to a more standard Top 40 style.
-WPJB saw some ratings success when rival 92.3 WPRO-FM began taking a more adult-focused approach in 1980, which boosted JB 105's teen listenership.
+WPJB saw some ratings success when rival WPRO-FM began taking a more adult-focused approach in 1980, which boosted JB 105's teen listenership.
 However, by the end of the year, WPRO-FM's ratings began to recover, and WPJB began making changes to its format.
 At the start of 1981, the station moved to more of a rock-based direction, but after WHJY adopted an album rock format in September, WPJB abruptly backed away from this emphasis.
 The following year, the station began shifting to an adult contemporary format.
 That November, WPJB stopped including a Top 35 chart in The Providence Journal, and in 1983 the "JB 105" branding was dropped.
 WPJB again shifted closer to top 40 in August 1984.